pinecoders/pine-utils/snippets/readme.md

 ![PineCoders](/images/PineCodersLong.png "PineCoders")

 <!-- if you need to give space before text to format tabulation use keys &ensp; &emsp; combination-->
-# Snippets

-## Code Snippets for Tradingview Pine Script language:
+# Pine Script Snippets

-Snippets categorized by purpose.
+## Available snippets by category
 <!--  -->

 <!-- ••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••• -->